 - How can I make a new project?
-In the navigation sidebar you will find a list item New Project to create a new project. - How can I duplicate a project?
+In the navigation sidebar you will find a list item + New project to create a new project. - How can I duplicate a project?
 In the project toolbox you will find a button to clone project. - How can I rename a project?
 In the navigation sidebar you will find the input field of the project name.
 There you are able to change the name of the project. - How can I save a project?
 In the left navigation of the page you will find a floppy disc icon to save a project. - How can I delete a project?
-In the context menu of the projects (by clicking with the mouse right button on a project) you will find a method to delete a project. - How can I download a project?
-In the context menu of the projects (by clicking with the mouse right button on a project) you will find a method to download a project. - How can I delete multiple projects at once?
+In the context menu of the projects (by clicking with the mouse right button on a project) you will find a method to delete a project. - How can I export a project?
+In the context menu of the projects (by clicking with the mouse right button on a project) you will find a method to export a project to a file. - How can I delete multiple projects at once?
 In the context menu of the projects icon in the navigation side bar you will find a dialog to delete projects.
-Then select several projects and delete them. - How can I download multiple projects at once?
+Then select several projects and delete them. - How can I export multiple projects at once?
 In the context menu of the projects icon in the navigation side bar you will find a dialog to download projects.
-Then select several projects and download them. - How can I upload projects?
-In the context menu of the projects icon in navigation side bar you find a dialog to upload projects.
+Then select several projects and export them to a file. - How can I import projects?
+In the context menu of the projects icon in navigation side bar you find a dialog to import projects.
 Then select a file or URL, it shows a list of projects.
-Select wanted project and then upload them. - Where can I find the data for the project in JSON format?
-When the development mode is enabled, clicking on the button [] (on which the prominent brackets used in JSON are shown) you will find the JSON data of the current project.
+Select wanted project and then import them. - Where can I find the data for the project in JSON format?
+When the development mode is enabled, clicking on the button // (on which the prominent brackets used in JSON are shown) you will find the JSON data of the current project.